hfoffani/WinFormTagsEditor/README.md

 ### Things To Do

+* Textbox to specify text on add.
+* Event for add.
+* Event for delete.
+* Observe on collection and redraw.

+Customization
 * Background color for the control.
 * Foreground color for tags.
 * Font for tags.
-* Mouse over tag, button to delete tag.
-* Button to add tag.
-* Textbox to specify text on add.
-* Event for add.
-* Event for delete.
-* Observe on collection.
+* Design of the plus.